 Survivors UK is a specialist service for male survivors of sexual violence.
 They offer individual counselling, advocacy, group work, and online support services.
 They are an inclusive service and welcome anyone who identifies as male, trans, non-binary, has identified as male in the past, or anyone who feels that they are the right fit for them.
 You can chat online, via SMS or Whatsapp.

 Whatsapp: 074 9181 6064

-Galop is the leading LGBT+ anti-violence charity and provides confidential and independent advice and support for lesbian, gay, bisexual and trans people who have experienced sexual assault, abuse or violence, however or whenever it happened.
+Galop is the leading LGBT+ anti-violence charity and provides confidential and independent advice and support LGBT+ people who have experienced sexual assault, abuse or violence, "however or whenever it happened".
 They also provide services for survivors of domestic abuse.